Chrysler Hemi engine: Specifications

-To avoid confusion with earlier (1951–58) and current Hemi engines, the 426 is sometimes called the "2G" or "Gen 2" Hemi.

 In racing

-There were many differences between the racing Hemis and the street Hemi, including but not limited to compression ratio, camshaft, intake manifold, exhaust manifold.
+There were many differences between the racing Hemis and the street version, including but not limited to compression ratio, camshaft, intake manifold, exhaust manifold.
 Some 1960s NASCAR and NHRA Hemi engines featured magnesium cross-ram intake manifolds and magnesium oil pans in an attempt to reduce the massive weight of the overall engine, along with chain-driven internal dry sump oil systems.
 Today, aftermarket blocks, heads, intakes, rods, and pistons are usually made of aluminum.

-The 426 Hemi also was used in NHRA and AHRA drag racing.
-Its large casting allowed the engine to be overbored and stroked to displacements unattainable in the other engines of the day.
-Top-fuel racing organizers limited the bore spacing of engines until very recently, when under pressure from Ford and other manufacturers, the bore spacing allowed was increased to —this allows other engines such as the Ford 385 series to begin to compete.
-The engines based on the old Chrysler design predominate Top Fuel and Funny Car classes due to plentiful parts, a large amount of research and development, as well as decades of experience with the problems of the engine's design.
-In drag racing today, it is usually equipped with a large Roots type supercharger and short individual exhaust pipes, and fueled with nitromethane.
-Yet, this variant is used in Top Fuel, Funny Car, and Pro Modified classes.